s-light/bigtreetech-SKR-Pico/README.md

 # bigtreetech SKR-Pico

-example setup to use the bigtreetech SKR-Pico Stepper-Controller Board with CircuitPython and Arduino
+example setup & information collection to use the bigtreetech SKR-Pico Stepper-Controller Board with CircuitPython and Arduino

 ## Pin Mapping